osotorrio/chessmen/README.md

 # What Chessmen does?
 Chessmen is a collection of chess pieces which know where to move on the board.

 They just return pseudo moves or possible moves like if the board were empty.
-Meaning that Chessmen is not a chess engine, but it could be used to build one.
+Meaning that **Chessmen is not a chess engine**, but it could be used to build one.

 Chessmen responses to the following question: **If I have a rock in d1, where could the rock move if the board were empty?**